|« No Evidence of Disease||Total Eclipse of the Sun »|

 I see now that I'm on a grid of hard-packed dirt streets, and that this completely unlit place is a little town.
 I make my best guess about which road is the main one, and follow it back out into the empty fields.
 After a kilometer, it turns into a two-rut dirt road, and a little while after that, it fades into pasture.

-I can see city lights headlights far ahead of me.
-There's clearly a major road out there, and I can even see the bright glow of Suceava over the horizon.
+I can see city lights and headlights far ahead of me.
+There's clearly a major road out there, and I even recognize the bright glow of Suceava over the horizon.
 It's a beautiful, clear night.
 But the tire is almost flat now, and there's no way I can change the spare in the dark.
 I'm starting to worry that I'll be spending a freezing night asleep in this field, or one like it.

 Feeling low, I nurse the car back down the road, back to the strange unlit village, and try another direction.
 At some point a car passes me, which fills me with irrational joy, but it is just some local pulling into his driveway.
 For a while, the road looks like it might fade into another two-rut track, but it rallies and suddenly grows a coat of asphalt.
 A little further along, I see a milestone.
 Corni, 3 km.
 I know Corni!
 Corni is a tiny little village on the outskirts of Botoșani.
 The turnoff for it is on the main road that I've been looking for, the road which must be directly ahead.
 I'm saved!